XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Description

-Stop loss, trailing stop, 2FA; no negative balance protection
+Stop loss, trailing stop, 2FA; limited leverage, no explicit negative balance protection

 Evaluation